 Which, I’m sure, is great advice for a lot of Autistic college students.
 But I am multiply disabled and at the point that I went to see Dr. Grandin’s presentation, I was trying to figure out, navigate, and self-advocate conducting my teaching hours in spite of my non-24.
 I wanted to do my teaching hours through asynchronous online education, as many of the classes I’d taken in the economics department were conducted.
 This has become a massive part of many educational resources (with many looking to learn more about improving their methods for elearning programs).

 But the political science department had not yet ventured into online education.
 Because my first class taught would have to be as an assistant and because no professor in my department had made the move to asynchronous online education, my accommodation was not, legally speaking, a reasonable accommodation.
+Now, back then I wished I looked for my own student accommodation by looking into the likes of Bloomsburg student housing or other housing options that could have been available to me.
 Legal precedent had already established that requiring a brick-and-mortar school to convert to online education when none had been conducted previously was unreasonable.
 And when I brought up the topic of asynchronous online education, the professors of my department laughed, so I knew it would be a losing battle.

 And at the same time, the non-24 was running me so ragged my grades were steadily dropping.
 As Emily Laber-Warren notes in the Scientific American Mind article featuring me, I had gone from being a dean’s list student to a transcript covered with Ws and eventually failed my first class.
 I was going through hard times when I met Temple Grandin, and her pressure to get an internship left me stuttering and unable to focus my thoughts enough to say much of anything coherent.

 And as I struggled to make my struggles into anything resembling a sound bite, or even just a sound snack, Temple Grandin cut to the root of all my problems and announced her cure with eager pride: